 Moving to Clean Energy in Ways that Decrease Inequality

 Swift action is required to address climate change.
 Yet transitioning to clean energy risks growing inequality with a loss of jobs and investment in impacted communities.
-At the Council, we see the private sector as a powerful force that can uniquely achieve the energy transition in ways that lead to new opportunity, long-term growth, and broad social benefit.
-It will take the ideas and actions of business leaders along with private sector investment and government support to see the energy transition collectively benefit everyone.
+At the Council, we believe the private sector is uniquely capable of harnessing their net-zero transition efforts to promote equity and ensure that the benefits of sustainable energy are shared by all workers, communities, and customers.

-That’s why the Council, along with members bp and BCG — and with the involvement of the UN Special Envoy for Climate Action and Finance, the International Trade Union Confederation, State Street, CalPERS, and Inclusive Capital Partners — is leading an initiative to develop a framework for action for companies to manage their Net Zero transition so that it is just for their workers, communities, and customers.
+That’s why we, along with members bp and BCG — and with the involvement of the UN Special Envoy for Climate Action and Finance, the International Trade Union Confederation, State Street, CalPERS, and Inclusive Capital Partners — convened a workstream to develop actionable guidance for companies to deliver an energy transition that advances workers, builds up communities, and maintains high-quality service to customers.

 A Guiding Framework

 The Just Energy Transition workstream is building upon existing research and bringing together leading companies, investors, and non-profit entities to provide clarity for companies on actions they can take to promote and advance a just transition.

 This initiative is collaborating with partners such as the Sustainable Markets Initiative, Climate Action 100+, and the World Benchmarking Alliance to support companies outlining pragmatic actions and sharing evidence of their progress.

 The Council invites all companies to make new commitments and take action for their own just energy transition, made publicly available on the Council’s commitments platform.